PyVRP/VRPLIB/README.md

 - `*_2D`: Euclidean distances based on the node coordinates data.
     - `EUC_2D`: Double precision distances without rounding.
     - `FLOOR_2D`: Round down all distances to down to an integer.
+    - `CEIL_2D`: Round up all distances to down to an integer.
     - `EXACT_2D`: Multiply the distances by 1000, round to the nearest integer.
 - `EXPLICIT`: the distance data is explicitly provided, in partial or full form.
 The `EDGE_WEIGHT_FORMAT` specification must be present.
 We support the following two edge weight formats:
   - `LOWER_ROW`: Lower row triangular matrix without diagonal entries.